ucsb-ds/pl-dev-team/lab/jpa02-NOT-READY-YET.md

 ### Step 1.7: Review Pitest Report

+Line coverage has two advantages:
+* It runs fast; calculating it is just a little bit of overhead on a single run through all of the unit tests.
+* It's good for a quick check to find out which parts of the code have *no tests at all*.

+But, the problem is: it's easy to cheat.
+Consider the following *imaginary* scenario (please, never actually do this):
+* You are required to get 100% test coverage
+* So you write a bunch of tests that invoke each method once
+* In each test, you just invoke the method and then write `assertEquals(4, 2+2)`
+* Add additional method calls with slightly different parameters until all of the branches are covered.

+You now have 100% line and branch coverage, but *no meaningful testing*, except to test the the code doesn't crash.
+That's a low bar, and not what testing is for.

+The problem with line coverage, even when someone is doing a good faith effort to write tests with meaningful assertions is that it's easy to miss all of the things that you need to be asserting in order to verify that the code is correct.

+This is where mutation testing can really help.

 Use `mvn test pitest:mutationCoverage` to generate a mutation coverage report.

 Then open the file `target/pit-reports/index.html` in a browser